dlr-eoc/sat4ec/README.md

 # What is Sat4Ec?

-The project Sat4Ec is funded by the European Statistical Office (Eurostat).
-The project aims to estimate the gross domnestic product (GDP) from satellite time series in Germany.
-The idea observing car occupancy rates and linking those to economic variables was originally developed by ESA and the RHEA Group.
+The project ‘Satellite-based economic flash estimation (Sat4Ec)’ was funded by the European Statistical Office (Eurostat) as part of the European Union's Single Market Programme in the thematic area SMP-ESS-2022-GEOS-IBA-REGIO (project-ID: 101113054).
+The project aimed to develop economic indicators from satellite time series, which could support estimations of the gross domestic product (GDP) in Germany.
+The idea of observing production parking lot occupancy rates and linking those to economic variables was originally developed by ESA and the RHEA Group.